Re-st/Re-st.github.io/_posts/2023-08-02-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "asdf!"
+title:  "First post!"
 date:   2023-08-02 18:03:41 +0900
-categories: jekyll update
+categories: first_post
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.